npnl/PALS/docker.md

 For more general instructions on using PALS, please take a look at our [paper in Frontiers](https://www.frontiersin.org/articles/10.3389/fninf.2018.00063/full).

-_NOTE: this requires 10gb space to run_
+__NOTE: this requires 10Gb to run__

 ### Preparing your directories
 1. Gather all subjects on which you want to perform PALS operations into a single data directory.
 This directory should contain sub-directories with subject ID's for each subject.
 For example, here we will call this directory `/subjects`.
 2. Create another directory which would contain the result files after running PALS on the input subjects.
 We will call this directory  `/results` in our example.
 3. Go to [PALS Config Generator](https://npnl.github.io/ConfigGenerator/), select all the options that apply and download the config file.
-This step will download a file named `config.json`. _Do not rename this file._
+This step will download a file named `config.json`. __Do not rename this file.__
 4. Store the config file in a separate directory.
 Here, we have moved our config file to our `/settings` directory

 ### Running PALS